 - Submit brief update reports when requested.

 Failure to complete these terms may result in forfeiting Mini-Grant funds or disqualifications from future funds.
-If you have any questions about these activities, please reach out to Cali at firstname.lastname@example.org.
+If you have any questions about these activities, please reach out to Catherine at firstname.lastname@example.org.

-If you have further questions or concerns, please email us at email@example.com.
+If you have further questions or concerns, please reach out to Catherine at email@example.com.